Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 ✔️ Advantages of chalets or bungalows

-- More of a "holiday home" or wooden cabin atmosphere
+• More of a "holiday home" or log cabin atmosphere

 Ideal for stays of a week or more, chalets and bungalows combine comfort, tranquillity and freedom.